shikharkumar13/MLOps_Course_End_to_End/Phase_0 Prerequisites/3_Setting_Up_VSCode_Python_Git.md

 ---

-## Part 1 — Why a Code Editor?
+## Part 1 - Why a Code Editor?
 Introducing VS Code

-In P1, you learned that code is just text — instructions saved in a file.
+In P1, you learned that code is just text with instructions saved in a file.
 So technically, you could write code in Notepad or any plain text app.
 So why does every developer use something fancier?

 ### The Workshop Analogy

-Writing code in a plain text editor is like building furniture with your bare hands — technically possible, painfully slow.
+Writing code in a plain text editor is like building furniture with your bare hands, technically possible, painfully slow.
 A **code editor** is a fully equipped workshop: it has the right tools laid out, it catches your mistakes before they become real problems, and it shows you what you're doing as you do it.

 **VS Code** (Visual Studio Code, made by Microsoft, free and open-source) is the most widely used code editor in the world today.
-It's not the only option, but it's an excellent, beginner-friendly default — which is why this series assumes you're using it.
+It's not the only option, but it's an excellent, beginner-friendly default which is why this series assumes you're using it.

 ### What a Code Editor Actually Gives You